About Surf Boats

 This summer season our rowers will be competing at local Life Saving Victoria and NAVY Series carnivals.

-Our 2017/18 season culminates with the Victorian State Championships at Apollo Bay on 24th and 25th of March and a trip West for the Australian Championships at Scarborough from 14th to 22nd of April, 2018.
+Our 2018/19 season culminates with the Victorian State Championships at Warrnambool on 9th and 10th of March and a trip to the Australian Championships at Broadbeach, QLD from 3rd to 7th of April, 2019.

 We are currently looking to fill seats for the coming 2018/19 Season.